MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

     - **Teams chats**: Messages from private 1:1 chats, group chats, and meeting chats.
     - **Teams private channel messages**: Messages from private channel chats and private channel meetings.
 This option is currently rolling out in preview and if you don't see it displayed, try again in a few days.

-   By default, [all teams and all users are selected](#a-policy-that-applies-to-entire-locations), but you can refine this by selecting the [**Choose** and **Exclude** options](#a-policy-with-specific-inclusions-or-exclusions).
+   By default, [all teams and all users are selected](#a-policy-that-applies-to-entire-locations), but you can refine this by selecting the **Edit** options to configure a retention policy for [specific inclusions or exclusions](#a-policy-with-specific-inclusions-or-exclusions).
 However, before you change the default, be aware of the following consequences for a retention policy that deletes messages when it's configured for includes or excludes:

     - For group chat messages and private channel messages, because a copy of messages are saved in each user's mailbox who are included in the chat, copies of messages will continue to be returned in eDiscovery results from users who weren't assigned the policy.
     - For users who weren't assigned the policy, deleted messages will be returned in their Teams search results but won't display the contents of the message as a result of the permanent deletion from the policy assigned to users.